Blessy456b/chem_intelligraph/README.md

 ![Strictmode-retrieve ](images/hil.png)

-If any retrieval happens then it is sent to remaining 2 agents for fact checking and safety score checking.
+If any retrieval happens then it is sent to remaining 2 agents for fact checking and safety checking.
 ### Fact Checking Agent

 ![ChemIntelliGraph UI](images/fa1.png)

-### Safety Scoring Agent
+### Safety Agent

 ![ChemIntelliGraph UI](images/sa1.png)